-Cyber Risk Insurance is essential for all healthcare organizations for protection from both criminal attacks, such as ransomware attacks, and from employee errors.
+Cyber Insurance is essential for all healthcare organizations for protection from both criminal attacks, such as ransomware attacks, and from employee errors.
 Coverages vary widely, and so a thorough review is essential to ensure that comprehensive coverage is in place.
-Yet 70% of healthcare organizations do not have comprehensive Cyber Risk Insurance according to a recent survey (here, here).
+Yet 70% of healthcare organizations do not have comprehensive Cyber Insurance according to a recent survey (here, here).

-A comprehensive Cyber Risk Insurance policy will provide resources for an organization to recover from a ransomware attack.
+A comprehensive Cyber Insurance policy will provide resources for an organization to recover from a ransomware attack.
 Insurers will typically offer 24/7 incident response resources to assist insureds in quickly addressing an attack.
 Comprehensive standalone policies will typically provide coverage for the extortion payment and for business interruption losses.
-Depending on the specifics of an attack, other Cyber Risk coverages may also be triggered.
+Depending on the specifics of an attack, other Cyber coverages may also be triggered.

 eSpecialty Insurance is your specialty insurance expert.
 We have developed a streamlined marketplace to provide multiple proposals from a range of competitive insurers, along with expertise to help you evaluate your exposures and choose the best combination of comprehensive coverage and price.
 We look forward to working with you.